pysysops/assessment-js/README.md

 ```
 This takes about 12 mins due to the serial fashion in which Vagrant runs.

-Visit [http://localhost:8090](http://localhost:8090) to see Jenkins in action.
+Visit [http://localhost:8090](http://localhost:8090) to see Jenkins in action
+(when jenkins_01 has finished provisioning).

 ## Run the project
 There are 2 ways to run the project, by running `make` you can see: